BigFood2307/FS22_DynamicFieldPrices/README.md

 The game gives each field to one NPC.
 This mod gives each of them a permanent greediness factor and a changing factor for their economic situation.
 These factors are different for each savegame but stored inbetween sessions.
 Since the game never changes the connection between field and NPC, you will always buy/sell a certain field from/to the same person.
+To completely regenerate the NPCs, open dynamicFieldPrices.xml in your savegame and delete all <npc ... /> entries.
+You can also delete single entries here to only regenerate those NPCs.
+It is best to do this while in the main menu to avoid steam cloud overwrites etc.

 ###  Greediness

-The greediness factor is a number between 0.7 and 1.5 for each NPC.
+The greediness factor is a number between 0.8 and 1.2 for each NPC.
 It will never change, unless the dynamicFieldPrices.xml file in the samvegame is deleted.
+Min and Max can be changed per save in the dynamicFieldPrices.xml file in your savegame

 ### Economic situation

-Each economic situation factor is a number between 0.7 and 1.5 for each NPC.
+Each economic situation factor is a number between 0.6 and 1.6 for each NPC.
 It is randomly initiated once and will change daily by a small random amount.
+Min and Max can be changed per save in the dynamicFieldPrices.xml file in your savegame

 ### Buy/Sell discouragement

 To stop you from field flipping, a 10% extra is added when buying and substracted when selling a field.
 -> The factor is 1.1 for buying and 0.9 for selling.
+This value can also be changed in the dynamicFieldPrices.xml in your savegame.

 ### Formula for the Price: